mrkmg/git-stream/README.md

 If this runs correctly, git stream will merge that feature into your master branch and push it up to the origin.

 If you run into the message `Failed to merge feature/new-feature into master.`, that means you can not simply merge the feature into master.
 This can often happen if multiple features are being finished.
-The fix is very easy.
-Rebase master into your new feature branch.
+You can either use Git Stream to fix the issue or fix it manually.

-While on the feature/new-feature branch, run the following commands:
+To allow Git Stream to fix the issue, run the following:

+    git stream feature update new-feature

+or you can fix it manually with:

+    git checkout feature/new-feature
     git rebase master

 Fix all the conflicts, finish the rebase, and finish the feature.